Page Contents

 As mentioned throughout the article, everyone has a personal preference when it comes to knives.

-Some like fixed blades while others prefer folding knives.
+Some like fixed knives while others prefer folding knives.
 But the first thing I ask when someone comes to me for advice on a knife is what the budget is going to be.
 Once that is determined, everything else will fall into place.

 After determining how much you want to spend on your knife, there are several features you want to decide on, which we’ll cover in-depth shortly.